CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-share-guide.md

 3. Joomla 3.+ sites using Gzip compression will need to use the Gzip Help option in the System CW Gears plugin.

+4. To use the Debugger Tool you will need to have a Facebook account and be logged in.

-4. Stubborn pages, if you find the majority of your pages are displaying correctly but a particular page isn't drop by the Debug tool and try the **Fetch new scrape information** to force it to catch up.
+5. Stubborn pages, if you find the majority of your pages are displaying correctly but a particular page isn't drop by the Debug tool and try the **Fetch new scrape information** to force it to catch up.
 If everything is displaying correctly head back to your site and test your button again.

 ## <a name="more-help"></a>Need More Help

-<span class="tip" markdown="1">Do you have a question that wasn't covered by the GUIDE?
-Try the [FAQ](http://coalaweb.com/support/documentation/category/joomla).</span>
+<span class="tip" markdown="1">Do you have a question that wasn't covered by this GUIDE?

-<span class="tip" markdown="1">Do you have a question that wasn't covered by the GUIDE or the FAQ?
 Then it's time to drop by the [Forum](http://coalaweb.com/forum/index) I'm sure we can help.</span>